About partnerships with disability professionals

-Ideally, your relationship with disability professionals is like any personal or business partnership and is based on:
+Ideally, you can expect your relationship with disability professionals to be like any personal or business partnership.
+That is, it should be based on:

 - common goals

-You’re an expert on your child because you know them best.
+You’re an expert on your child because you know your child best.
 You also know your child as a ‘whole person’.
 When you combine your expertise with the expertise of professionals in the field of disability, you’re more likely to get a positive outcome for your child.

 Communication: the key to a successful partnership